KevinSirius/gyang.me/_posts/2018-12-05-The-Yellow-Dragon.markdown

 Our greed has built up our future.
 I can see the flood sweeping out villages, the drought killing the animals and plants.
 I can see the people running around for help, riot rising up fighting for the precious clean water.

-The river is no longer our mother with our greed.
-But at the time we were innocent, she used to be.
+The river is no longer our mother after our greedy abuse.
+But she used to be.

 <div class="post-image">
     <img src="http://KevinSirius.github.io/img/8.jpg" alt="8" />